excellalabs/modern-java/README-chapter-11.md

 - **Recap**
     - Finished Chapter 10 remaining DSL patterns, started Chapter 11 - Optionals
 - **Today:**
-    - Finish chapter 11, start 12 - New Date and Time API
+    - Finish chapter 11

-- **Next time:** finish 12, start 13 - Default methods
+- **Next time:** 12, start 13 - Default methods

 What is a person doesn't have a car?
 Or even is the person is null?